 I was also a little tempted by ‘dear goat‘ (S$8.50), essentially an iced latte with fresh local goat’s milk, though I ultimately chickened out as I was cautioned that the taste could be pungent for those who do not usually take goat’s milk.
 Nonetheless I was impressed that carrying on the spirit of inclusivity, there is such a coffee option catering to the lactose-intolerant, while also sourcing its ingredients locally from Hay Dairies, Singapore’s only goat farm.

 While the weekday menu comprises mainly a wide variety of grain bowls for the office crowd, the weekend menu features tartines (open-faced sandwiches), mains and a few sharing dishes.
-Our ‘salmon to love‘ (S$22) was made up of smoked salmon, house-pickled watermelon rind, cucumber, dill, cream cheese and chiveson a slice of sourdough.
+Our ‘salmon to love‘ (S$22) was made up of smoked salmon, house-pickled watermelon rind, cucumber, dill, cream cheese and chives on a slice of sourdough.

 We went for another tartine, this time an Indian-inspired one called ‘better than your eggs‘ (S$16), which has hard-boiled eggs and curried mayo, pickled cucumber providing an extra tang, roasted chat potatoes and chives on a slice of dark rye.
 The salmon with cream cheese and eggs with mayo combinations are pairings which cannot go wrong, and the tartines make for a good light meal, though adding a side would make it complete.